 2. Wakespeed WS500 Regulator

-The Wakespeed regulator is the brains of the operation and interfaces with the alternator and batteries to charge the batteries with the correct voltage and current parameters.
+The Wakespeed WS500 regulator is the brains of the operation and interfaces with the alternator and batteries to charge the batteries with the correct voltage, current, and temperature parameters.
 You can think of the regulator as the device that turns the alternator into an intelligent battery charger rather than just producing current.
 And, like all battery chargers, it must be configured/programmed to charge the specific batteries you’re using.
 The Wakespeed regulator is the most advanced regulator of its kind and is regarded by many in the marine/boat world as the very best and most reliable option.
 It constantly monitors 5 parameters of charging and is highly configurable.

-Another great feature of the Wakespeed WS500 is it’s ability to intelligently manage the charging current from the alternator so that it doesn’t exceed the maximum charging current of the battery.
+Another great feature of the Wakespeed WS500 is its ability to intelligently manage the charging current from the alternator so that it doesn’t exceed the maximum charging current of the battery.
 For example, if you only had one of the Lithionics batteries, the Wakespeed would be aware of this (via the CAN bus) and automatically limit the 200 amp output of the Nations alternator to the maximum recommended charge current for that battery which is 150 amps.
 Meanwhile any “remaining” current (50 amps in this case) can flow into your DC power system to power loads (air conditioners, refrigerators, inverter, etc.) while also maxing out the charging of the battery!

 Fancy Monitoring with Victron Cerbo GX and GX Touch 50